osmianski/osmianski/README.md

 Maybe, just maybe, I'm your next teammate.
 Just whisper a word to the one making hiring decisions!

 **Important**.
 For many, hiring someone from another country or even continent may sound troublesome.
-Don't worry, you can make a commercial contract with the company that I own instead of actually hiring me.
+It may be easier to make a commercial contract with the company that I own instead of actually hiring me.

 ## Project portfolio